 Recognition of the consequences of fishing for marine ecosystems has stimulated considerable research in recent years.
 Numerous objectives have been proposed to evaluate fishery impacts on ecosystems and to define over-fishing from an ecosystem perspective.
 Whereas reference points have been used primarily for single-species management of target species, applying performance measures and reference points to non-target species is believed to be a tractable first step.
 Current examples include incidental mortality limits for dolphins in the EPO purse-seine fishery under the AIDCP.
 Another area of interest is whether useful performance indicators based on ecosystem-level properties might be developed.
-Several ecosystem metrics or indicators, including community size structure, diversity indices, species or group, and numerous environmental indicators, have been proposed.
+Several ecosystem metrics or indicators, including community size structure, diversity indices, species richness and evenness, overlap indices, trophic spectra of catches, relative abundance of an indicator species or group, and numerous environmental indicators, have been proposed.
 Whereas there is general agreement that multiple system-level indicators should be used, there is concern over whether there is sufficient practical knowledge of the dynamics of such metrics and whether a theoretical basis for identifying precautionary or limit reference points based on ecosystem properties exists.
 Ecosystem-level metrics are not yet commonly used for managing fisheries.